 Open Enrollment is a window of time the federal government established during which citizens can enroll in a Qualified Health Plan that meets the Affordable Care Act (ACA) requirements.
-The 2016 ACA Open Enrollment will begin in November 2015.
+The 2016 ACA Open Enrollment will begin November 1, 2015.

 You can only sign up for health insurance during Open Enrollment, with two important exceptions.
 If you missed this year’s enrollment period, you can get coverage by: